junguler/junguler.github.io/README.md

 this information was taken from this page [here](https://dev.to/monalishamondol/how-to-create-drop-down-menu-in-html-and-css-3e14)

-### add a nerd font for eacy glyphs/icons on your website
+### add a nerd font for easy glyphs/icons on your website
 i've been using actual images for logos on my website, it's time to level-up and use a nerd font and use it's glyphs in our website

 first step is to download an already made css provided by the nerd font repo [here](https://raw.githubusercontent.com/ryanoasis/nerd-fonts/master/css/nerd-fonts-generated.css) download it on your computer, now download a nerd font (i've included one in this repo) and change the name of the font on line number 11 and add it's location relative to the root of your website directory